microfan1/CROWN/README.md

 ```

 ## 4. Repository Contents
-This repository contains the Matlab code and R scripts used for the comparison of 5 methods.
+This repository contains the Matlab and R scripts used for the implementation of the aforementioned 5 methods.

 - covariance estimation/
    - CROWN: